Ramifications of Re-Gaining Weight After FDL Surgery

 Loss of Contoured Shape

-Fleur-de-Lis abdominoplasty (tummy tuck) involves removing excess abdominal fat and sagging skin, tightening the abdominal region to give it a contoured look.
+Fleur-de-Lis abdominoplasty (tummy tuck) involves removing excess abdominal fat and loose skin, tightening the abdominal region to give it a contoured look.
 The invasive surgery targets both the upper and lower abdomen.
 Weight regain following Fleur-de-Lis may distort the contoured results of the abdominal contour surgery.
 This will result in a less defined and irregular abdominal contour.

 In addition, the weight may distribute unevenly in the body, settling in areas where it never was problematic prior to surgery.
 This may result in an unbalanced or disproportionate appearance that undermines the primary goal of undergoing Fleur-de-Lis abdominoplasty.

-Skin Laxity and Sagging
+Skin Laxity

 Diastasis Recti (Muscle Separation)